 When a loved one begins to act funny, you may not know what’s causing it.
-There could be several reasons behind the unusual behavior, such as stress, pain in the body, depression, or anxiety.
+There could be several reasons behind the unusual behavior and more of a need for a mental health treatment program.
 Any of these could put a strain on someone affecting their behaviors, choices, and relationships.
 The same is true with drug use and addiction.

 However, it’s important to know that the development of addiction is gradual.
 A person isn’t going to show a change in their behaviors overnight – if drug use is the cause.
 You may notice the following behaviors develop and get worse over time if a person is regularly using substances and/or experiencing an addiction.

 Addiction is an illness in which a person loses control over the substance they’re using.
 In other words, they no longer have the ability to stop using, even if they wanted to.
 You might not notice when your loved one loses control over their substance use.
 However, you might notice that they are no longer meeting their responsibilities.
 You might see that they are shrugging them off to spend time with drug-using friends.
 You might also see that your loved one has lost a certain sense of responsibility in general.

 Withdrawing and Isolating

 As drug use continues, a person might begin to focus more of their day on using drugs.
 Even when they’re not using, they might fantasize about their next high.
 They might plan their day around getting high.
 Those who use drugs once or more throughout the day might begin to pull away from family and friends.

 Neglecting Their Favorite Pastimes

 Along these same lines, a person who is regularly using drugs might also no longer want to do what used to bring them joy.
 They may not go running or spend time in nature, or they might even neglect to spend time with their children.
 A person who is becoming physically and psychologically dependent upon drugs tends to make that a priority over hobbies, pastimes, and other leisure activities.

 Making Poor Choices